 Shopping sustainably with Moo

-Our Blossom award-winning style guru, Moo, has worked in television for over 20 years with presenters including Natasha Kaplinsky, Kirsty Young, Kirsty Gallacher and is now a personal stylist to us ‘normal women’ sharing all the inside tricks of the trade.
-We wanted to know more about how she shops.
+Our Blossom award-winning style guru, Amanda, has worked in television for over 20 years with presenters including Natasha Kaplinsky, Kirsty Young, Kirsty Gallacher and is now a personal stylist to our Blossom ladies, sharing all the inside tricks of the trade.
+We wanted to know more about how Amanda shops.

-I don’t know if you’ve watched ‘The September Issue’ documentary of Vogue on Netflix during Lockdown.
-It was released over 10 years ago now, gulp, and things have really changed since then.
-We are much more aware of sustainability and the impact of fashion on the planet.
+Hi ladies.
+Im Amanda and I want to share a little bit of me with you.
+Lets start with how I shop these days and why.
+Today we are much more aware of sustainability and the impact of fashion on the planet.
 I like to encourage my clients to shop sustainably and ethically.
 Your fabric choices can have a bigger impact than you think.
 One of my favourite brands I’ve come across that embraces this but still at a great price point is Vero Moda & I love that Blossom is one of the few places in Lancashire you can actually shop it.
 Don’t worry you can shop online too if you can’t make it in to the Boutique.
 I love that they have an amazing curvy range too, up to size 26, and the Vero Moda Curvy range is really made to flatter not simply resizing.

 I always check the fabric prior to purchasing a garment – not simply to check how it needs to be washed.
 Let me take the Vero Moda organic cotton jeans as a classic example.
 The heavy use of chemicals in cotton farming is causing diseases and premature death among cotton farmers, along with massive water pollution and soil degradation.
 Organic cotton is grown without harmful fertilisers and pesticides.
 So not only positively impacting on the land it also isn’t harming the farmers growing and picking it.
 It’s also much more gentle on our skin when we wear it.
 On top of that the cut of these Shape Up jeans are SUPER flattering.
 They have darts to lift and sculpt.
 I would buy no other type of skinny jean.
 And as a pear shape skinny jeans are not my best friend…but with this cut, they are.
 (Click here to shop our Shape up jeans)